dorothychen-design/dorothychen-design.github.io/_pages/about.md

 ## Education

-Dorothy is a 4rd year undergraduate student at Vanderbilt.
+Dorothy is a 4rd year undergraduate student at Vanderbilt University.

 * Vanderbilt University
   * BA, Art